dylan-jayatilaka/tonto/README.md

 ```

 where you should replace <insert-your-compiler-here> with the
 command for your fortran compiler.
 We recommend `gfortran`.
 Latest version.
 I like bleeding edge stuff.
-Since Fortran compiliance advances at a glacial pace, this is generally no problem.
+Since Fortran standards compliance advances at a glacial pace, this is generally no problem.

 If you want a static executable for redistribution set the build type
 to RELEASE-STATIC as follows: